 WID: talent, appearing different, unloads the incubator

 Next, load 1-4 day old flies into the activity monitors.
-Record their activity for a minimum of three days prior to the infection.
+Record their activity for a minimum of three days prior to the infection [Comment: this last sentence corresponds to 2.2.3].

-MED: talent loading the flies into tubes
+MED: talent loading the flies into tubes (Comment: there is an alternate shot showing one fly being loaded into one tube for better clarity – either one of these is ok with us)

 MED: talent loading tubes into activity monitor